sbougerel/autosync-magit/README.md

     (use-package! autosync-magit)

-Then run `doom sync' to install it.
+Then run `doom sync` to install it.

 ### Change Log

-0.2.0 - Use per-directory local variables
+- 0.2.0 - Use per-directory local variables
   Deprecation of `autosync-magit-dirs` in favor of `.dir-locals.el`.

-0.1.0 - initial release
+- 0.1.0 - initial release